-The New York Post just published an article titled, “Startup plans to give mushrooms to depressed patients.”
-The article is about Compass Pathways of London.
-Compass Pathways is using psilocybin technology to treat depression in humans.
+The New York Post published an article titled, “Startup plans to give mushrooms to depressed patients.”
+The article is about COMPASS Pathways of London.
+COMPASS Pathways is using psilocybin technology to treat depression in humans.

 Mushrooms contain many different molecules.
-Psilocybin is one of those molecules.
-It gets the most attention.
-When ingested psilocybin is converted into psilocin, which is the active compound.
+Psilocybin is one of those molecules and it gets the most attention.
+When ingested, psilocybin is converted by the body into the active molecule psilocin.
 Psilocin is the active chemical that is responsible for much of –but not all of–the psychoactivity in magic mushrooms.

 However, in addition to psilocybin, magic mushrooms also comprise many other psychoactive molecules.
 For example, the following tryptamine molecules are present in various types of mushrooms:

 - Baeocystin (aka [3-(2-methylaminoethyl)-1H-indol-4-yl] dihydrogen phosphate)